askeksa/Oidos/README.md

 ### Quantization

-All parameters beginning with **q** are quantization parameters, working the same way as described for the synthesizer above.
+All parameters beginning with **q** are quantization parameters, working the same way as described for the synth above.